Becoming the “Old Cathedral” in downtown, Lincoln

 Arise and Become the Voice of Mary

-3. The installation of an elevator and improving ADA accessibility
+- Install an elevator and improve ADA accessibility

 Flynn Hall Remodel ($1,104,313)